Pretraining task diversity and the emergence of non-Bayesian in-context learning for regression: Discussion

 \section{Discussion}

 Overall, we have extensively explored the impact of pretraining task diversity on the emergence of in-context learning of fundamentally \textit{new} tasks not seen during pretraining.
-We obtained several surprises, precisely because we worked in the controlled setting of linear regression, where we could compare both the performance and behavior of the PT to Bayesian estimators that are optimal, either for the limited diversity pretraining task distribution $\Tp$ (i.e. dMMSE), or for the highly diverse ideal task distribution $\Tt$ (i.e. Ridge).
-These comparisons reveal an algorithmic phase transition in the PT from the former to the latter at an intermediate task diversity threshold.
-Beyond this threshold, the PT solves fundamentally new tasks different from those seen during pretraining.
+We found several surprises by working in the controlled setting of linear regression, where we could compare the performance of the PT to Bayesian estimators that are optimal, either for the limited diversity pretraining task distribution $\Tp$ (i.e. dMMSE), or for the diverse ideal task distribution $\Tt$ (i.e. Ridge).
+These comparisons reveal an algorithmic phase transition in the PT from the former to the latter at an intermediate task diversity threshold; beyond this threshold, the PT solves fundamentally new tasks not seen during pretraining.
 Strikingly, this task diversity threshold scales moderately with task dimension, over the range of dimensions considered, despite the exponential growth in the volume of all possible tasks with dimension.
 Indeed this PT scaling vastly outperforms that of dMMSE.
 Overall, these results indicate that ICL of new tasks by PTs is an emergent phenomenon that cannot be explained by Bayesian inference on limited diversity pretraining task distributions.
-Moreover, our experiments suggest some form of implicit regularization in PTs allows them to break free of the pretraining task distribution to solve new tasks, given a moderate threshold in pretraining task diversity.
+Moreover, our experiments suggest some form of implicit regularization in PTs allows them to break free of the pretraining task distribution to solve new tasks, given a moderate pretraining task diversity.